 By Resolution No. 1351, dated March 29, 2017, the Board adopted the ERM Policy, focusing on the identification, assessment, management, and mitigation of risks.
-The Policy was last reviewed and amended by the Board by Resolution No. 1572, dated December 16, 2020.
+The Policy was last reviewed and amended by the Board in September 2022.
 The Finance and Audit Committee ("F&A Committee"), in its Charter, was delegated the responsibility for reviewing LIPA's practices relating to ERM.
 LIPA's Service Provider, PSEG Long Island, participates in the implementation of LIPA's ERM Program.
 Specifically, the Policy provides that "the Chief Executive Officer or his or her designee will report annually to the F&A Committee of the Board on the Policy, including: a review of the significant risks to LIPA's mission; and compliance with the key provisions of the Policy."

-Performance for 2022 has been consistent with the Policy.
 LIPA and PSEG Long Island have maintained an ERM program designed to evaluate significant risks and corresponding mitigation activities facing the business.
-This Report covers ERM activities from the Board's November 2021 review to the present.
+This Report covers ERM activities from the Board's September 2022 review to the present.
 LIPA Staff recommends that, for the reasons set forth below, the Board find that LIPA has substantially complied with the objectives of the Policy for the period since the last annual report.